How to use Articles

 • The French produce good wine.

-8. A or an is used to talk about someone’s job.
+5. We use a or an to talk about someone’s job.

 • My wife is an optician.